Alyssa-Ann/Machine-_Learning_Dashboard_Capstone_2021/README.md

 ## Machine Learning Model
 This analysis lends itself to a supervised machine learning model.
 To run the machine learning model, a random sampling of about 20000 apps will be used to analyze our data.
 For this first segment a DecisionTreeClassifier and a RandomForestClassifier were run, but both got similar results of about 79% for the current question of whether an app was successful or not.

+## Dashboard
+The dashboard has been conceptualized as a flask app that can be used by future app developers.
+They will be able to input data about their potential app that falls into the category of our features.
+The flask app will then run whether or not the potential Google Play app will be successful or not according to the set arbitrary parameters.